Six Action Points for successful workforce transformation

 We also look at the surprising lack of attention to employee satisfaction: just 39% of organizations have set out to design or improve employee experience as part of a transformation program.
 This is a particularly noteworthy omission: there is a growing understanding that the totality of an employee’s involvement with an organization, from recruitment through departure, influences their contribution to its success even more than individual factors.
 Firms are paying a price for this blind spot, with 70% reporting increased staff turnover as a direct consequence of transformation, and 28% saying the increase in turnover has been extreme.

-Based on extensive experience as a leading global digital and workforce transformation partner, Fujitsu has developed these six action points for successful transformation for senior management.
-They advocate a greater level of vision and leadership to acknowledge the tight interconnection between digital and workforce transformation.
+Based on our extensive experience as a leading global digital and workforce transformation partner, we have developed these six action points for successful transformation for senior management.
+Our action points advocate a greater level of vision and for leadership to acknowledge the tight interconnection between digital and workforce transformation.
 This vision must include measures to reskill the workforce and enhance employee satisfaction to minimize the very real danger of increased staff turnover during a transformation program.
-As well as communicating the clear benefits of transformation to employees, the costs and complexity that inevitably arise must be acknowledged, planned for and mitigated.
+In addition, the clear benefits of transformation must be communicated to employees, and the costs and complexity that inevitably arise must be acknowledged, planned for and mitigated.

-Each of the six action points is underpinned by a series of specific recommendations to assist senior managers develop bespoke agendas to match their exact requirements.
-The complete Fujitsu Action Agenda whitepaper can be downloaded here.
+Our six action points are underpinned by a series of specific recommendations to assist senior managers to develop bespoke agendas to match their exact requirements.